UW–Madison School of Education Wisconsin Teacher Pledge FAQ

 When does the "five-year post-graduation period" begin?

-What are the requirements for loan forgiveness?
+What are the requirements for Teacher Pledge loan forgiveness?

-What is the loan cancellation schedule?
+What is the Teacher Pledge loan cancellation schedule?

 Must be completed over a five-year period